safaksrd/aws-devops-2022/devops/Hands-on-Kohort-EU&10/Terraform/20220409-terraform-03_Data_Sources_Remote_Backend_Provisioners/README3.md

 }
 ```

-- Go to the `terraform-aws` directoy and run the commands below.
+- Go to the `terraform-aws` directory and run the commands below.
 First try to terraform apply command.

 ```bash
 - cd ../terraform-aws